benharrap/benharrap-website/content/home/experience.md

   location = "Ballarat, Australia" date_start = "2022-08-01"
   date_end = "2023-10-13"
   description = """I provided study design and statistical oversight for a randomised trial investigating the effectiveness of a low-intensity mental health support service in reducing diabetes distress.
-This includes sample size calculation, developing a statistical analysis plan and randomisation scheme, advising on technical challenges arising over the course of the trial, and analysing research data."""
+This included sample size calculation, developing a statistical analysis plan and randomisation scheme, advising on technical challenges arising over the course of the trial, and analysing research data."""

 [[experience]]
   title = "Consultant Biostatistician"